dancer1325/golang-website/_content/tour/methods/README.md

 # Methods
 * NOT classes
-* methods on types can be defined
+* == methods on types
-* := function with special receiver argument
   * `func receiver methodName.. {}`
+    * receiver can be
+      * type
+        * ⚠️ receiver into the method is a copy → outside the method is NOT modified ⚠️
+        * ⚠️ Either value or pointer is valid ⚠️
+      * pointer
+        * Reasons to use it:
+          * receiver must be changed
+          * avoid copying the value / each method call
+        * ⚠️ Either value or pointer is valid ⚠️
+* == function with special receiver argument
+* `go run methods.go` & `go run methods-funcs.go` & `go run methods-continued.go` & `go run methods-pointers.go` & `go run indirection.go` & `go run indirection-values.go`

+# Functions
+* ‘s arguments can be
+  * type
+  * pointer
+    * ⚠️ argument into the function is a copy → outside the function is NOT modified  ⚠️
+    * ⚠️ JUST pointers are accepted ⚠️
-* `go run methods.go`
+* `go run methods-pointers-explained.go` & `go run indirection.go` & `go run indirection-values.go`

 # TODO: